 All English Majors

 All English majors are assigned a faculty academic advisor who will guide you through your major program and provide advice regarding careers and graduate study.
-Your faculty adviser is the first person listed on your DARS.
+Your faculty adviser is the first person listed on your degree audit report.
 You can find out your adviser’s email address and telephone number on our People webpage.
 To ensure that you take the appropriate courses, you are strongly encouraged to meet with your faculty adviser at least once a year prior to scheduling your courses.
 Students in the ILA concentration should meet with their faculty advisor upon admission to the program and every semester thereafter.
-The Department offers drop-in advising twice yearly during CoLA Advising Days.
+The Department offers drop-in advising twice yearly during COLA Advising Days.
 An email is sent to every active major at least one week prior to the event.

 Integrated Language Arts Majors